Were you charged with a crime here in Northern Virginia? Learn how Abrenio Law can help.

 When ready, give Abrenio Law a call at 703.570.4180 for your FREE consultation.

 Do you believe that Virginia’s Criminal Justice System needs to change?
-Well, so does James, and he’s not just waiting for it to happen.
+So do we.

 - Our expungement laws unfairly shackle those convicted of crimes for the rest of their lives, thereby hurting us all because they limit one’s ability to reach his or her full potential after making a mistake.